Melokeo/eternal-combat/README.md

 # eternal-combat
-a self-running, cyber-cricket-fighting game that one may deploy on the website; frontend accommadated in the style of Typecho Handsome theme template.
+a self-running, cyber-cricket-fighting game that one may deploy on the website/blog; frontend accommodated in the style of Typecho Handsome theme template.

 main dataflow:
 1. generation of combat - combat_daemon.php (running as service)